jrheard/blog/python/passwords.md

 print(number_of_zs)
 </code></pre>

+The above snippet teaches you how to loop over every character of a string — `'P'`, `'i'`, `'z'`, `'z'`, then `'a'` — and do something based on the value of that character.
+Remember, though, that we don't care about (for instance) *how many* uppercase letters are in a password; we just care about whether or not there *are any*.

+You can check to see if one string is in another string by using Python's `in` operator, like this:

+<pre><code class="py">
+# `in` works for single letters like 'z' and 'f'...
+print('z' in 'Pizza')
+print('f' in 'Pizza')

+# ...and also for longer strings like 'llo' and 'potatoes'.
+print('llo' in 'Hello')
+print('potatoes' in 'Hello')
+</code></pre>

 Also, remember that you can check the length of a string by calling the `len()` function:
 <pre><code class="py">
 print(len("jfioaewofweijaewiof8a9wef"))